utkarsh094/BitBench/README.md

-# DigitalCircuit
+# BitBench

-digital logic is something every CS and ENTC student encounters, but running through truth tables by hand is slow and error-prone.
-DigitalCircuit is a terminal-based Java program that simulates the core building blocks of digital electronics — adders, subtractors, and flip-flops — using raw bit manipulation, no libraries, no overhead.
+digital logic is something every CS student encounters, but running through truth tables by hand is slow and error-prone.
+BitBench is a terminal-based Java program that simulates the core building blocks of digital electronics — adders, subtractors, and flip-flops — using raw bit manipulation, no libraries, no overhead.

 you type in binary inputs, it gives you the exact outputs a real circuit would produce.